 Current Training Courses

-Here is the current list of training courses that staff can sign up for.
+Here is the current list of training courses from the Parliamentary Learning & Development Team that staff can sign up for.
 Courses are free of charge to all Members’ staff who are paid through IPSA’s staffing allowance and travel costs to training events can be met from the expenses scheme administered by IPSA.
-There are two new courses: Managing Suicidal Conversations Advice…
+There are…

 The course will cover the principles of good written communication and how to put them into practice.
 It will look at some essentials about the use of language, grammar, tone and writing style and will include an introduction to the ‘Plain English’ approach to business writing.
 For full details and dates, please click here: https://parliament.learningpool.com/course/view.php?id=429